First Eagle Investments: Funds

 As of 2025, First Eagle Investments has five investment teams: Global Value, Small Cap, Municipal Credit, First Eagle Alternative Credit, and Napier Park.

 Prominent funds managed by First Eagle Investments include: First Eagle Global Fund, the firm’s flagship offering, First Eagle Overseas Fund focused on non-U.S. companies, First Eagle U.S. Fund investing primarily in U.S. equities, and First Eagle Gold Fund providing exposure to gold and gold-mining stocks.
 In fixed income, the First Eagle High Yield Municipal Fund targets below-investment-grade bonds, and the firm’s credit-oriented offering is the First Eagle Credit Opportunities Fund.

 In the ETF space, First Eagle launched the First Eagle Global Equity ETF and the First Eagle Overseas Equity ETF, which seek long-term capital appreciation by investing primarily in a diversified portfolio of equity securities issued by companies located throughout the world.
+Two additional active equity ETFs were launched in January 2026.